3 ways Obamacare changed birth control

 Oral contraceptives are the most popular but more expensive contraceptives, like IUDs, have seen more substantial declines in cost.
 A study of how the Affordable Care Act based changed out-of-pocket spending on contraceptives found oral contraceptive costs declined 38% and IUD costs fell 68%.

 "We estimate that the ACA is saving the average pill user $255 per year, and the average woman receiving an IUD is saving $248," lead author Nora V. Becker said in a press release.
-The authors had access to prescription claims database to complete their analysis.
+The authors had access to a prescription claims database to complete their analysis.

 2. Contraception is a huge part of what women spend on health care.
 So contraception drug cost reductions have lowered average total out-of-pocket costs substantially